szrlee/academic-kickstart/content/home/about.md

 [interests]
   interests = [
-    "Online decision making under uncertain and complex environments", "Deep Reinforcement Learning and control theory with its applications in game and robotics", "Self-supervised Learning, continual Learning, few-shot learning, meta-learning and more generally artificial general intelligence", "Interpretability and safety issues raised in complex black-box models", "Algorithms, Statistics and Optimization theory related to Learning Systems"
+    "Online decision making under uncertain and complex environments", "(Deep) Reinforcement Learning and control theory with its applications in game and robotics", "Self-supervised Learning, continual Learning, few-shot learning, meta-learning and more generally artificial general intelligence", "Interpretability and safety issues raised in complex black-box models", "Algorithms, Statistics and Optimization theory related to Learning Systems"